Denver Pediatrician Malpractice Lawyers

 - The pediatrician or other provider’s negligence was the direct cause of additional illness or injury to the child.

 Our attorneys typically use expert testimony to demonstrate how a doctor failed to meet the standard of care.
 An expert witness will typically be a qualified pediatrician who can offer an opinion as to what a competent pediatrician should have done under the circumstances similar that led to the malpractice claim.

-If you believe that pediatric malpractice may have caused additional illness or injury to your child and would like to discuss your case, give the Denver office of Leventhal & Puga, P.C., a call at (303) 759-9945 for a no-cost initial consultation.
+If you believe that pediatric malpractice may have caused additional illness or injury to your child and would like to discuss your case, give the Denver office of Leventhal Puga Braley P.C. a call at (303) 759-9945 or toll-free (877) 433-3906 for a no-cost initial consultation.